The language of wine and its misuse

 Godello in Rueda, garnacha…

 Where does Grenache originate from?
 Genetics gives us some precise evidence, but the sites change throughout history.
-If Grenache originated in Aragon, at a given time because it is not certain whether it comes from somewhere in the Mediterranean, it would also be native to Catalonia, Valencia, the Balearic Islands, Languedoc-Roussillon or Sardinia because it belonged to the Crown of Aragon for centuries and it would be allochthonous in the rest of the territories: Australia (although the oldest vines in the world are found there), the Rhone, Gredos, Navarra and so many other wine-growing regions.
+If Grenache originated in Aragon, at a moment in time because it is not certain whether it comes from somewhere in the Mediterranean, it would also be native to Catalonia, Valencia, the Balearic Islands, Languedoc-Roussillon or Sardinia because it belonged to the Crown of Aragon for centuries and it would be allochthonous in the rest of the territories: Australia (although the oldest vines in the world are found there), the Rhone, Gredos, Navarra and so many other wine-growing regions.

 I do not know who will be able to convince the producers of Châteauneuf-du-Pape (the first great dry Grenache is from Beaucastel), Cebreros, Rioja (in the Eastern zone since the end of the 19th century and in Rioja Alta since the middle of the 19th century) or Navarra that it is not native if they remember it over generations.
 Félix Solís proclaims to the four winds that Garnacha is the native variety of Spain.
 The Almansa DO declares Garnacha tintorera to be its native variety when it is born from a cross in a French laboratory.
 Why is Cabernet Sauvignon considered foreign in Rioja and not Garnacha?
 The grape varieties need to acclimatize, like people, and this grape variety has done so masterfully in each of them with its own identity.